musesum/Tr3/README.md

 }}
 ```
 ## Tests
+Basic example of syntax may be found in the test cases here:
 - `Tests/Tr3Tests/Tr3Tests.swift` contain basic syntax tests

+The `Deep Muse` app script should provide some insight as to how Tr3 is used in a production app, which is also in the test suite
 - `Sources/Tr3/Resources/*.tr3.h` contains scripts from `Deep Muse` app
 - `Sources/Tr3/Resources/test.output.tr3.h` contains scripts from `Deep Muse` app

-The `Deep Muse` app script should provide some insight as to how Tr3 is used in a production app.

 ## Future